(See also Overview of Personality Disorders.)

 Several other personality disorders are characterized by hypersensitivity to rejection.
 However, they can be distinguished from dependent personality disorder based on characteristic features, as follows:

 Borderline personality disorder: Patients with this disorder are too frightened to submit to the same degree of control as patients with dependent personality disorder.
 Patients with borderline personality disorder, unlike those with dependent personality disorder, vacillate between submissiveness and rageful hostility.

 Avoidant personality disorder: Patients with this disorder are also too frightened to submit to the same degree of control as patients with dependent personality disorder.
 Patients with avoidant personality disorder withdraw until they are sure they will be accepted without criticism; in contrast, those with dependent personality disorder seek out and try to maintain relationships with others.

 Histrionic personality disorder: Patients with this disorder seek attention rather than reassurance (as do those with dependent personality disorder), but they are more disinhibited.
 They are more flamboyant and actively seek attention; those with dependent personality disorder are self-effacing and shy.

 General treatment of dependent personality disorder is similar to that for all personality disorders.

 Psychodynamic psychotherapy and cognitive-behavioral therapy that focus on examining fears of independence and difficulties with assertiveness can help patients with dependent personality disorder.
 Clinicians should be careful not to promote dependency in the therapy relationship.

 Evidence about drug therapy for dependent personality disorder is sparse.
-Monoamine oxidase inhibitors (MAOIs), which are effective in avoidant personality disorder, may be effective, as may SSRIs.
+Monoamine oxidase inhibitors (MAOIs), which are effective in avoidant personality disorder, may be effective, as may selective serotonin reuptake inhibitors (SSRIs).